Telephone and Data Systems Inc. (TDS) Shares Decline Despite Market Challenges - News Heater

-Telephone and Data Systems Inc. (NYSE: TDS) has experienced a decline in its stock price by -2.92 compared to its previous closing price of 18.18.
-However, the company has seen a fall of -17.56% in its stock price over the last five trading days.
+Telephone and Data Systems Inc. (NYSE: TDS)’s stock price has plunge by -2.99relation to previous closing price of 17.75.
+Nevertheless, the company has seen a -5.28% plunge in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-08-29 that We have financial obligations at every stage of life.
 My portfolio is my financial battalion, strategically poised to conquer my fiscal battles.
 Two +8% yields to build your dividend army to conquer your retirement goals.

 Is It Worth Investing in Telephone and Data Systems Inc. (NYSE: TDS) Right Now?

-Moreover, the 36-month beta value for TDS is 0.87.
-Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for TDS is 0.86.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023